usmfum/USM/README.md

 Baby USM is a "beta" version of USM.
 Baby USM expires on the 15th of January 2021 when it becomes withdraw-and-read-only.
 At this point, FUM and USM will be redeemable for ETH, but no more minting of either can occur.

 Baby USM and Baby FUM is not redeemable for USM or FUM.
-It is for test and reserach purposes only.
+It is for test and research purposes only.

 USM: [0x03eb7Ce2907e202bB70BAE3D7B0C588573d3cECC](https://etherscan.io/address/0x03eb7Ce2907e202bB70BAE3D7B0C588573d3cECC)